Updated: Apr 19

-Is it worth to decouple from the current property to buy a smaller unit for investment?
+Is it worth decoupling from the current property to buy a smaller unit for investment?

 In the purchase of the 2nd property, if Paul and Mary decide to hold on to the joint ownership of the current property, they have to pay an ABSD of 12%, which comes up to be S$120,000, for a property value worth S$1M.

-Let check whether will decoupling benefits both Paul and Mary.
+Let's check whether will decoupling benefit both Paul and Mary.

 The value of the current property is S$1,800,000, and their existing outstanding loan is S$1,000,000

 Mary will be the one selling her share to Paul to free herself from this property.

 From the above calculation, Paul and Mary will save some money from decoupling.
 Mary can therefore go ahead and purchase another property under her sole name.